deivid-rodriguez/byebug/README.md

 a debugging terminal.

 ## Getting Started

-### Summary

-The purpose of a debugger such as *byebug* is to allow you to see what is going on _inside_ a Ruby program while it executes. `byebug` can do four main kinds of things (plus other things in support of these) to help you catch bugs in the
-act:

-* Start your script, specifying anything that might affect its behavior.
-* Make your script stop on specified conditions.
-* Examine what has happened, when your script has stopped.
-* Change things in your script, so you can experiment with correcting the effects of one bug and go on to learn about another.

-Although you can use `byebug` to invoke your Ruby programs via a debugger at the outset, there are other ways to use and enter the debugger.

-### First Sample Session

 A handful of commands are enough to get started using `byebug`.
 The following session illustrates these commands.
 Below is Ruby code to compute a triangle